Rep. Rashida Tlaib Will Not Travel To Israel After Getting Permission, Slams ‘Oppressive, Racist Policies’

 — Rashida Tlaib (@RashidaTlaib) August 15, 2019

-As CBS News notes, Tlaib said that she had planned to pick figs with her grandmother and there were plans to create a welcome sign for her and Omar when they arrived.
+As CBS News notes, Tlaib said that she had planned to pick figs with her grandmother, and there were plans to create a welcome sign for her and Omar when they arrived.

 CBS also notes that Isreal has decided to maintain the travel ban on Omar.
-She has been previously accused of Anti-Semitism because of comments she made about AIPAC — The American Isreal Public Affairs Committee — an organization dedicated to strengthening American-Israel relations.
+She has previously been accused of Anti-Semitism due to comments she made about AIPAC — The American Isreal Public Affairs Committee — an organization dedicated to strengthening American-Israel relations.

-CNN reports that despite the previous controversy, AIPAC has expressed support for the Tlaib and Omar’s Israeli visit, stating that they believe that the Congresswomen should have “the right to visit and experience our democratic ally Israel firsthand.”
+CNN reports that despite the previous controversy, AIPAC has expressed support for the Tlaib and Omar’s Israeli visit, stating that they believe the Congresswomen should have “the right to visit and experience our democratic ally Israel firsthand.”